alyaherron/digitalcoffee/README.md

 ![image](https://user-images.githubusercontent.com/59751268/146460750-d62d08e2-dd57-4bd5-a86a-0ff739786e38.png)

-To make it easy on you, once you make the first channel, right click on it and select **Clone Channel**.
+To make it easy on you for creating each new channel, once you make the first channel, right click on it and select **Clone Channel**.
 All you have to do is rename it, remove the existing class role, and add the correct class role.

 ## Set up Carl-bot reaction roles